-Photoshop – Photoshop is a software developed by Adobe, who has been ruling the arena for years when it comes to designing and imaging apps.
+Photoshop – Photoshop is a software developed by Adobe, which has been ruling the arena for years when designing and imaging apps.
 It is, in fact, the world’s leading platform for image and design manipulation.
 But of course, it is not the only one.
 Sketch – It may be difficult to believe, but it is true, Adobe has got a tough competitor in the market.
-The sketch is not a product of Adobe but was instead designed by Bohemian Coding.
+The sketch is not an Adobe product but was designed by Bohemian Coding.
 Creating wireframes and altering vectors are the main uses of this software.
 In this article, we are going to learn about Photoshop Vs Sketch.

 Head to Head Comparison between Photoshop vs Sketch (Infographics)

 Below is the top 7 difference between Photoshop vs Sketch :

 The functionality of Photoshop vs Sketch software may seem to be the same.
 But when compared, they have quite a few noticeable differences between them that can make them stand apart from each other.
 The key differences between Photoshop vs Sketch are:

 - One of the main differences between Photoshop vs Sketch is its production.
 Photoshop is a product of Adobe, while Sketch was designed and created by Bohemian Coding.